Looks like you are using an old version of Internet Explorer - Please update your browser

 If we logically follow the soundest scientific inference, it must be concluded that these wood samples cannot have come from the pre-Flood wood used to build the Ark.
 Given the present C-14 evidence, such artifacts CANNOT have come from the Ark.

-In April 2010, a press conference was held in Hong Kong to announce to the world the potential discovery of the remains of Noah’s Ark on Mt.
+In April 2010, a press conference was held to announce the potential discovery of remains of Noah’s Ark on Mt.
 Ararat.
 What are we to make of these claims?

 Has Noah’s Ark been found atop Mount Ararat?
 The affirmative claim this week from a team of evangelical explorers made headlines, but it isn’t the first time that’s happened.

 Since posting a preliminary comment about recent reports that the remains of Noah's Ark have been found on Mt.
 Ararat in Turkey, Answers in Genesis now has more to say.

 According to the recent report, has Noah’s Ark been found on the mountains of Ararat in Turkey?

 The modern search for the Ark actually commenced with Eryl Cummings in the 1940s when he began to gather anecdotal evidence of sightings.